Non-U.S. Core Equity

-The Putnam Investments Non-U.S. Core Equity Composite (the "Composite") seeks capital appreciation by investing in established large and midsize companies, mainly in developed markets to benefit from opportunities outside the United States.
-The strategy seeks to build a portfolio on a 'Foundation of Quality', using a flexible core strategy focused on investing in attractively priced securities with catalysts for value realization.
+The Putnam Investments Non-U.S. Core Equity Composite (the “Composite”) seeks capital appreciation by investing in established large and midsize companies, mainly in developed markets to benefit from opportunities outside the United States.
+The strategy seeks to build a portfolio on a ‘Foundation of Quality’, using a flexible core strategy focused on investing in attractively priced securities with catalysts for value realization.
 Accounts in the composite utilize a disciplined investment process incorporating fundamental stock selection as well as quantitative tools and techniques to select stocks and balance potential risk and reward.
-The Composite's primary benchmark is the MSCI EAFE Index.
-The secondary benchmark is the MSCI All Country World ex-USA Index.
+The Composite’s benchmark is the MSCI EAFE Index.
 Leverage is not utilized in any account in this Composite.
 However, derivatives (including futures, options, forwards, and swaps) may be used for hedging and non-hedging purposes.
 The Composite comprises all fully discretionary accounts, including carve-outs, managed by Putnam Investments in this investment style.
 Carve-out assets included in the Composite are managed separately with their own cash.
-A "carve-out" is a portion of a portfolio that is by itself representative of a distinct investment strategy.
+A “carve-out” is a portion of a portfolio that is by itself representative of a distinct investment strategy.
 It is used to create a track record for a narrower mandate from a multiple-strategy portfolio managed to a broader mandate.
-The Composite's inception date was December 31, 1986.
+The Composite’s inception date was December 31, 1986.
 The Composite creation date was October 3, 2002.
 The Composite was previously named International Core Equity.

-The MSCI EAFE Index is a market capitalization weighted index composed of companies representative of the market structure of 21 Developed Market countries in Europe, Australasia and the Far East.
-The results of the MSCI EAFE Index for all periods shown are net of foreign withholding taxes assuming the tax rate for a Luxembourg entity under the applicable tax treaties in effect during that period.
+The MSCI EAFE Index is an unmanaged index of equity securities from developed countries in Western Europe, the Far East, and Australasia.
+The results of the MSCI EAFE Index for all periods shown are net of foreign withholding taxes, assuming the tax rate for a Luxembourg entity under the applicable tax treaties in effect during that period.